Leviticus 1 – The Burnt Offering

 b.
 He shall kill the bull before the LORD: This is the second occurrence of the phrase before the LORD in Leviticus; it occurs more than 60 times – more than any other book in the Bible.
 What happens in Leviticus happens before the LORD, and every sacrifice that was made was to be made before the LORD.

 i.
 For the Christian it is appropriate to live the entire life in the conscious presence of God (Colossians 3:17).
 Yet this is especially true of our spiritual exercises, our acts of worship, prayer, and receiving God’s word.
 It would transform those acts to consciously do them before the LORD.
 For who is this who pledged his heart to approach Me?’ says the LORD.
 (Jeremiah 30:21)

 c.
 Bring the blood and sprinkle the blood all around: The blood of the animal – representing the life of the animal (Leviticus 17:11) – was sprinkled on the altar of sacrifice.

 d.
-And the priest shall burn all on the altar as a burnt sacrifice, an offering made by fire: The rest of the animal, having been washed from any excrement or impurity, was burnt on the altar.
-The totality of the offering, burnt before God, was a sweet aroma before God’s throne.
+And the priest shall burn all on the altar as a burnt sacrifice, an offering made by fire: The rest of the animal, having been washed from excrement or impurity, was burnt on the altar.
+The complete offering (shall burn all on the altar), burnt before God, was a sweet aroma before God’s throne.

 i.
 This reflects the heart behind the burnt offering.
 It was a desire to give everything to God, an “I surrender all” attitude.
 When everything was burnt before the LORD on the altar, there was nothing held back.